-The AR4 reported statistically significant positive trends in SWH over the period 1950 to 2002 over most of the midlatitudinal North Atlantic and North Pacific, as well as in the western subtropical South Atlantic, the eastern equatorial Indian Ocean and the East China and South China Sea, and declining trends around Australia, and parts of the Philippine, Coral and Tasman Seas (Trenberth et al., 2007), based on voluntary observing ship data (VOS; e.g., Gulev and Grigorieva, 2004).
+The AR4 reported statistically significant positive trends in SWH over the period 1950 to 2002 over most of the mid-latitudinal North Atlantic and North Pacific, as well as in the western subtropical South Atlantic, the eastern equatorial Indian Ocean and the East China and South China Sea, and declining trends around Australia, and parts of the Philippine, Coral, and Tasman Seas (Trenberth et al., 2007), based on voluntary observing ship data (e.g., Gulev and Grigorieva, 2004).
 Several studies that address trends in extreme wave conditions have been completed since the AR4 and the new studies generally provide more evidence for the previously reported positive trends in SWH and extreme waves in the north Atlantic and north Pacific.
-Global trends in 99th percentile satellite measured wave heights show a mostly significant positive trend of between 0.5-1.0% per year in the mid-latitude oceans but less clear trends over the tropical oceans from 1985-2008 (Young et al., 2011).
-Wang et al. (2009e) found that SWH increased in the boreal winter over the past half century in the high latitudes of the northern hemisphere (especially the northeast Atlantic), and decreased in more southerly northern latitudes based on ERA-40 reanalysis.
-They also found that storminess around the 1880s was of similar magnitude to that in the 1990s, consistent with Gulev (2004).
-This is also found using the same dataset by Le Cozannet et al. (2011) who relate the change in waves to the NAO pattern which is moderated by an east Atlantic pattern of climate variability during winter.
-A wave hindcast over the north-eastern Atlantic Ocean over the period 1953-2009 revealed a significant positive trend in SWH, as well as a counterclockwise shift in mean direction in the north and a slight but not significant increase in peak wave period in the northeast.
+Global trends in 99th-percentile satellite-measured wave heights show a mostly significant positive trend of between 0.5 and 1.0% per year in the mid-latitude oceans but less clear trends over the tropical oceans from 1985 to 2008 (Young et al., 2011).
+X.L.
+Wang et al. (2009b) found that SWH increased in the boreal winter over the past half century in the high latitudes of the Northern Hemisphere (especially the northeast Atlantic), and decreased in more southerly northern latitudes based on the European Centre for Medium Range Weather Forecasts 40-year reanalysis (ERA-40).
+They also found that storminess around the 1880s was of similar magnitude to that in the 1990s.
+This is also found using the same data set by Le Cozannet et al. (2011), who relate the change in waves to the NAO pattern that is moderated by an east Atlantic pattern of climate variability during winter.
+A wave hindcast over the north-eastern Atlantic Ocean over the period 1953 to 2009 revealed a significant positive trend in SWH, as well as a counterclockwise shift in mean direction in the north and a slight but not significant increase in peak wave period in the northeast.
 In the south, no trend was found for SWH or wave period while a clockwise trend in mean direction was found (Dodet et al., 2010).
-In a regional North Sea hindcast, Weisse and Günther (2007) found a positive trend in 99th percentile wave height from 1958 to the early 1990s followed by a declining trend to 2002 over the southern North Sea, except on the UK North Sea coast where negative trends occurred over much of the hindcast period.
+In a regional North Sea hindcast, Weisse and Günther (2007) found a positive trend in 99th-percentile wave height from 1958 to the early 1990s followed by a declining trend to 2002 over the southern North Sea, except on the UK North Sea coast where negative trends occurred over much of the hindcast period.